seamlessaccess/SeamlessAccess-web/content/work/step3.md

 ## Use the SeamlessAccess API <a name="api"></a>

 The documentation for the API and other details for using the software can be found in the [software documentation](https://thiss-js.readthedocs.io/en/latest/).

+## Request production access for your implementation <a name="prod"></a>

+Before your advanced flavor implementation can go live, you will need to request your service domains to be included in our list of production implementations.
+Your user experience will [need to have been reviewed](#ux) before moving to production, so, be sure that you have allowed enough time for this process.

+Once you are approved to go live, use this [form to submit your production domains](https://airtable.com/shrW1gq06nMazByEt) for access.
+Your request will be reviewed by the SeamlessAccess team, and you will be notified when everything is ready.

 NEXT: [Step 4.
 Tell your users](../step4)